MayankVikash/mayankvikash.in/index.md

 I also have a subdomain [dev.mayankvikash.ml](https://dev.mayankvikash.ml) where I keep posting quite interesting stuff.
 It is powered by  Hashnode - a blogging community with over 2 Million members.

-When it comes to posting stories, how can I forget Hackernoon, which is one of my favourite reading platforms and I am also a contributor writer there.
+When it comes to posting stories, how can I forget Hackernoon, which is one of my favorite reading platforms and I am also a contributor writer there?
 I am also going to apply for FreeCodeCamp contributor, so wish me luck!

 ## My Story
 I am a 9th-grade student.
 I learned Java as a part of my school syllabus and the moment I read about it, I fell in love with it.
 I started learning about Object-oriented programming languages and their history.
 Then, Java, writing the first program in java, logic building, number programs, conditional statements, loops and so much more.